vatpac-technology/sops/docs/client/maestro.md

 From the desequenced view (DESQ), the flow controller can view aircraft that could not be automatically fit into the sequenced, and find a place for them to be slotted in. this may require additional delaying of aircraft behind (ideally only stable aircraft, as per above).

+## Arrivals List
+Maestro serves effectively the same purpose as the Arrivals List window.
+During busy events, it should be coordinated which tool shall be used for Sequencing.
+More information about the use of the Arrivals List can be found [here](../../controller-skills/sequencing/#arrivals-list)